 Brazil's Bolsonaro calls for UN reform at BRICS summit

-SAO PAULO, June 23 (Reuters) - Brazilian President Jair Bolsonaro said on Thursday that the BRICS group of emerging economies must join efforts towards reforming the United Nations' system.
+SAO PAULO, June 23 (Reuters) - Brazilian President Jair Bolsonaro said on Thursday that the BRICS group of emerging economies must join efforts towards reforming the United Nations, to ensure they have proper representation.

+The far-right leader specifically mentioned the U.N.
+Security Council, saying that emerging economies need to be properly represented on the body.

+The Security Council has 15 members - five permanent including China, France, Russia, Britain and the United States and 10 elected for a two year term by the U.N.
+General Assembly.
+Brazil is on the council until 2023.

 Bolsonaro's remarks came during a virtual summit with the leaders of Russia, India, China and South Africa, which comprise the BRICS group alongside Brazil.

+"We need to join efforts in a search to reform international organizations, such as the World Bank, the IMF and the United Nations, especially its Security Council," Bolsonaro told the summit.

+"The weight of emerging and developing economies must have the due and deserved representation".

-(Reporting by Eduardo Simoes; Writing by Gabriel Araujo Editing by Raissa Kasolowsky)
+(Reporting by Eduardo Simoes; Writing by Gabriel Araujo Editing by Raissa Kasolowsky, Alexandra Hudson)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))